❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 All of this planned beforehand can save time and money rather than leaving it to the courts to decide.

-In Massachusetts, Premarital Agreements are governed byMass.
-General Law Chapter 209 §25 and by Case Law unlike states that follow the UPAA/UPMAA Guidelines..
-In order for an Agreement to be enforceable must be enacted before marriage.
+In Massachusetts, premarital agreements are governed by Mass.
+General Law Chapter 209 §25 and by case law, unlike states that follow the UPAA/UPMAA Guidelines.
+In order for an Agreement to be enforceable, it must be enacted before marriage.
 The agreement also must be in writing and signed by both parties and notarized in the State of Massachusetts.
 The agreement must be signed voluntarily, and both parties must fully disclose all assets and debts (full financial disclosure).

-.Although it is not required in Massachusetts, it is highly recommended that both parties It is recommended that the Premarital Agreement be reviewed with separate attorneys to prevent conflict of interest.
-This all should be done within leaving a “reasonable” amount of time before the wedding so there is no later recourse for one member of the party to claim that he or she signed under duress, or was coerced into signing the agreement.
+Although it is not required in Massachusetts, it is highly recommended that both parties review with separate attorneys to prevent a conflict of interest (No, you can’t share a lawyer).
+This all should be done within a “reasonable” amount of time before the wedding, so there is no later recourse for one member of the party to claim that he or she signed under duress, or was coerced into signing the agreement.

 A Premarital Agreement is unenforceable in Massachusetts if it includes provisions that violate Massachusetts Law.
 Agreements are also unenforceable if they include incentives for divorce, are deceptive in nature, or have unfair clauses.
-Unfair clauses are those, for example, that put demands on one party to get cosmetic surgery, or lose weight.Premarital Agreements in Massachusetts may not include provisions for child custody and child support.
+Unfair clauses are those, for example, that overly favor one party or something ridiculous like putting demands on one party to get cosmetic surgery or lose weight.
+Premarital agreements in Massachusetts may not include provisions for child custody and child support.

-In certain instances, a Premarital Agreement may be deemed unenforceable if circumstances, such as finances drastically change through the course of a marriage and the Premarital Agreement would leave one spouse unable to support himself or herself.
-The agreements must be “fair and reasonable” at the time they are enforced just as at the time they are executed.
+In certain instances, a premarital agreement may be deemed unenforceable if circumstances, such as finances drastically change through the course of a marriage, and the premarital agreement would leave one spouse unable to support himself or herself.
+The agreements must be “fair and reasonable” at the time they are enforced, just as at the time they are executed.

-Mr. and Mrs. Rosenberg had signed a Premarital Agreement where Mrs. Rosenberg waived her rights to claim her husband’s estate and widows rights should he pass.
+• Rosenberg v.
+Lipnick et. al: “Til death do we part”: Mr. and Mrs. Rosenberg had signed a Premarital Agreement where Mrs. Rosenberg waived her rights to claim her husband’s estate and her widow’s rights should he pass.
 Mr. Rosenberg ultimately passed away, and Mrs. Rosenberg attempted to get the Premarital Agreement invalidated.
 The Massachusetts courts however, help up the agreement and Mrs. Rosenberg was not entitled to her share of Mr’ Rosenberg’s estate or her widows allowance.

-Mr. and Mrs. Austin had signed a Premarital Agreement in which Mrs. Austin waived her right to alimony.
+• Austin v.
+Austin: Waiver of Alimony is enforceable after the “Second Look Test:” Mr. and Mrs. Austin had signed a Premarital Agreement in which Mrs. Austin waived her right to alimony.
 When the couple later divorced, the court originally invalidated that particular clause of the premarital agreement, but after applying the “Second Look Test,” ruled that the agreement was in fact enforceable because Mrs. Austin was able to provide for herself financially.

 • Divorce (see MGL Section 201 §§2A-2B) There are two types of divorce in Massachusetts, “no-fault” and “at-fault” divorce.
-“No-fault” divorce is based on irreconcilable differences, and the inability to repair the marriage, while in “at fault” divorce, one party must prove the other party committed an act such as adultery, abandonment, or abuse.
-In most cases, “at-fault” divorce cases are more costly and time consuming.
+“No-fault” divorce is based on irreconcilable differences and the inability to repair the marriage, while in “at-fault” divorce, one party must prove the other party committed an act such as adultery, abandonment, or abuse.
+In most cases, “at-fault” divorce cases are more costly and time-consuming.

 • Marital Property is the debts and assets acquired by a couple beginning at the time of marriage

-• Separate Property individual property.
+• Separate Property is individual property.
 In Massachusetts, some separate property may become marital property if proper steps are not taken to ensure the property remains separate, such as drafting a Premarital Agreement.

-Alimony (see MGL Ch 208 §35) is an amount of money ordered by the courts from one spouse to pay the other spouse.
+• Alimony (see MGL Ch 208 §35) is an amount of money ordered by the courts from one spouse to pay the other spouse.
 The amount and duration of alimony is typically determined by several factors such as the income of the higher-earning spouse, the length of the marriage, and the earning potential of the spouse receiving alimony.

 You are writing your life story.
 Get on the same page with a prenup.
 For love that lasts a lifetime, preparation is key.
 Safeguard your shared tomorrows, starting today.